link1905/system-design-101/content/docs/system-administration/system-deployment/containerization.md

 A container encompasses one or more processes running within a virtualized OS environment, effectively separating them from the host system and other containers.

-Creating a container involves:
+Creating a container typically involves:

 1. Creating the appropriate **namespaces** (user, process, network, mount, etc.) to provide resource isolation from the perspective of the processes within the container.
 2. Creating and configuring a **cgroup** to limit and account for the resources (CPU, memory, etc.) that the container's processes can consume.
-3. Running the intended application processes inside these configured namespaces and under the control of the cgroup.
+3. Running the container processes inside these configured namespaces and under the control of the cgroup.

 ```d2
 grid-columns: 1